-Starting August 23, a healthcare employer is required to ensure unvaccinated workers are tested weekly for COVID-19 if the employer does not have documentation that the workers are fully vaccinated.
-In addition, all California employers must provide respirators to unvaccinated employees upon their request for their voluntary use.
-Voluntary use of a respirator does not require the employer to provide a medical evaluation or fit-testing but the employer must ensure employee is trained on how to put it on and how to perform a seal check each time the respirator is worn.
+Staff may voluntarily choose to wear a respirator while at work and for non-aerosol generating procedures, and the employer must provide it if requested, per Cal/OSHA.
+Voluntary use of a respirator does not require the employer to provide a medical evaluation or fit testing but the employer must ensure the employee is trained on how to put it on and how to perform a seal check each time the respirator is worn.

-Yes, for aerosol generating procedures according to CDC guidance for dental practices and the Cal/OSHA emergency temporary standard.
-Cal/OSHA requires respirators used in the practice be approved by NIOSH.
+Yes, for aerosol-generating procedures according to the Cal/OSHA nonemergency standard.
+Cal/OSHA requires respirators used in the practice to be approved by NIOSH.

 The goal of the practice should be to clearly communicate the policy to patients prior to their appointment and answer any questions they may have.
-If the patient expresses concern prior to the appointment and refuses to wear a mask, develop messaging for your dental team to use to reschedule the patient for a later date prior to their arrival for their appointment.
-CDA has developed sample messaging for rescheduling patients.
+If the patient expresses concern before the appointment and refuses to wear a mask, develop messaging for your dental team to reschedule the patient for a later date before their arrival for their appointment.

-If a patient refuses to wear a mask while in the dental office and becomes confrontational, it may be necessary to call security or law enforcement to help de-escalate the situation.
+Suppose a patient refuses to wear a mask while in the dental office and becomes confrontational.
+In that case, it may be necessary to call security or law enforcement to help de-escalate the situation.
 Practice owners are responsible for keeping employees safe while they are at work.
 Physical and verbal violence should never be tolerated in the dental office.